torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 power-on followed by power-on BIOS/system firmware initialization.
 Soft reset is also known as hot-reset.

-Powerpc fundamental reset is supported by PCI Express cards only and results in device's state machines, hardware logic, port states and configuration registers to initialize to their default conditions.
+Powerpc fundamental reset is supported by PCIe cards only and results in device's state machines, hardware logic, port states and configuration registers to initialize to their default conditions.

 For most PCI devices, a soft reset will be sufficient for recovery.
-Optional fundamental reset is provided to support a limited number of PCI Express devices for which a soft reset is not sufficient for recovery.
+Optional fundamental reset is provided to support a limited number of PCIe devices for which a soft reset is not sufficient for recovery.

 If the platform supports PCI hotplug, then the reset might be